 As you already know, growing microgreens commercially is all about finding the best customers and scaling your farm up.
 However, you still have to start somewhere.

 Although growing microgreen is a fairly simple process, you need to make some right decisions to make a profit out of it.
-Here are all the steps you need to make in order to have a small microgreen business
+Here are all the steps you need to make to have a small microgreen business.

 Step 1: Gather Enough Information